-Great public spaces are where celebrations are held, social and economic exchanges take place, friends run into each other, and cultures mix.
-They are the “front porches” of our public institutions – libraries, field houses, neighborhood schools – where we interact with each other and government.
-When the spaces work well, they serve as a stage for our public lives.
+Great public spaces are those places where celebrations are held, social and economic exchanges occur, friends run into each other, and cultures mix.
+They are the “front porches” of our public institutions – libraries, field houses, schools – where we interact with each other and government.
+When theses spaces work well, they serve as the stage for our public lives.

 What makes some places succeed while others fail?

-In evaluating thousands of public spaces around the world, PPS has found that successful ones have four key qualities: they are accessible; people are engaged in activities there; the space is comfortable and has a good image; and finally, it is a sociable place: one where people meet each other and take people when they come to visit.
+In evaluating thousands of public spaces around the world, PPS has found that to be successful, they generally share the following four qualities: they are accessible; people are engaged in activities there; the space is comfortable and has a good image; and finally, it is a sociable place: one where people meet each other and take people when they come to visit.
 PPS developed The Place Diagram as a tool to help people in judging any place, good or bad:

 Imagine that the center circle on the diagram is a specific place that you know: a street corner, a playground, a plaza outside a building.
 You can evaluate that place according to four criteria in the orange ring.
 In the ring outside these main criteria are a number of intuitive or qualitative aspects by which to judge a place; the next outer ring shows the quantitative aspects that can be measured by statistics or research.

 Access & Linkages

 You can judge the accessibility of a place by its connections to its surroundings, both visual and physical.
 A successful public space is easy to get to and get through; it is visible both from a distance and up close.
 The edges of a space are important as well: For instance, a row of shops along a street is more interesting and generally safer to walk by than a blank wall or empty lot.
 Accessible spaces have a high parking turnover and, ideally, are convenient to public transit.

 - Can you see the space from a distance?
 Is its interior visible from the outside?

 - Is there a good connection between the space and the adjacent buildings, or is it surrounded by blank walls?
 Do occupants of adjacent buildings use the space?